Winterton Community Academy

 Winterton Community Academy (formerly Winterton Comprehensive School) is a coeducational secondary school with academy status, located in Winterton, North Lincolnshire, England.

 Admissions

 Winterton Community Academy offers GCSEs and BTECs as programmes of study for pupils.

 History

 Secondary modern

 The school began as Winterton Secondary Modern School.
 Grammar school for Winterton was Scunthorpe Grammar School (now St Lawrence Academy, Scunthorpe, and previously High Ridge School).

 Comprehensive

+It became comprehensive with the rest of Scunthorpe in 1968.
+The new comprehensive was for Alkborough, Appleby, Roxby-cum-Risby, West Halton, Whitton, and Winteringham.
+After further enlargement it would be for 300 more children, to include Flixborough and Burton-upon-Stather.
+It cost £147,309 for 450 to 750 places.